Starting from:

 The VSKYLABS Test-Pilot: He-162 Project Highlights

-The VSKYLABS Test-Pilot: He-162 Project is a 1st generation fighter jet simulation of the Heinkel He-162 aircraft, designed to explore the boundaries of this fascinating flying machine, its capabilities and limits with the use of Laminar Research X-Plane Flight Simulator.
-The project follows the general design of the He-162-A2 aircraft, incorporating a wide-scale research and insights from its design to flying reports and testimonials.
+The VSKYLABS Test-Pilot: He-162 Project is a 1st generation fighter jet simulation of the Heinkel He-162 aircraft, designed to explore the boundaries of this fascinating flying machine, its capabilities, and limits with the use of Laminar Research X-Plane Flight Simulator.
+The project follows the general design of the He-162-A2 aircraft, incorporating wide-scale research and insights from its design to flying reports and testimonials.

-The project was initiated as a long-term research effort which evolved into a virtual-restoration project/journey...and was constructed piece by piece through the years.
-The unique project allows to see and "feel" the He-162 in a bit of a different light than the "usual" He-162 in combat flight simulators...This project focuses on how the He-162 actually worked, and how to fly and handle it in practice, in a highly defined research-based simulation in X-Plane.
+and was constructed piece by piece over the years.
+The unique project allows you to see and "feel" the He-162 in a different light than the "usual" He-162 in combat flight simulators.
+This project focuses on how the He-162 actually worked and how to fly and handle it in practice, in a highly defined research-based simulation in X-Plane.

-The project is includes a comprehensive, highly detailed and illustrated He-162 Pilot's Operating Manual booklet which includes detailed explanations regarding the He-162, its systems and how it was operated authentically during WWII.
+which provides detailed explanations regarding the He-162, its systems, and how it was operated authentically during WWII.

 Project's Main Features